Published:

 Intraday and its relevance for the HEMS market

-Time-of-use (ToU) optimization based on intraday prices and providing flexibility via the Intraday market show great potential in the home energy management system (HEMS) market and could help users maximize the efficiency of their systems and balance the grid while saving costs.
+Time-of-use (ToU) optimization based on intraday prices and providing flexibility via the intraday market show great potential in the home energy management system (HEMS) market and could help users maximize the efficiency of their systems and balance the grid while saving costs.

 Time of use optimization based on intraday prices maximizes cost-efficiency and balance the grid

-Improve time of use optimization with intraday prices
+Improve time-of-use optimization with intraday prices

 Electricity prices fluctuate constantly throughout the day depending on supply, demand, weather and other factors.
 Intraday optimization allows a HEMS to adapt to these fluctuations.
 This reduces costs and helps households to participate in demand response programs, where they can adjust their energy consumption in response to market signals, thereby receiving financial incentives for system-friendly consumption behavior.
 Intraday optimization also allows households to adapt more quickly to renewable energy resources by matching energy consumption to periods of peak renewable electricity generation.